SDSU HealthLINK Center for Transdisciplinary Health Disparities Research

 Co-Investigator, Health Data Analytics Group

 Dr. Hee-Jin Jun is an Adjunct Assistant Professor in the School of Public Health at SDSU, an affiliated Investigator at the Institute of Behavior and Community Health, and a participating scholar of the SDSU Center for Research on Sexuality and Sexual Health.
-She is a social and behavioral epidemiologist with expertise in population health, health behavior, disparities in health based on sexual orientation and gender identity, including weight-related outcomes, substance use, child and adolescent health and sexual health.
+She is a social and behavioral epidemiologist with expertise in population health, health behavior, including weight-related outcomes, substance use, child and adolescent health.
 She also has expertise in methods for designing and analyzing large representative health surveys and intervention studies.
 She provides statistical support to the Research Infrastructure Team investigators at the SDSU HealthLINK Center.

 See Dr. Jun’s profile for details on publications and projects